 Keywords: Associative Memory, Subquadratic Architectures, Test Time Scaling

 Abstract: The demand for efficient inference has driven the development of subquadratic architectures as alternatives to the Transformer, though their capacity for complex, algorithmic reasoning remains a critical open question.
-To investigate the effect of architectural choice on downstream reasoning performance, we conduct a controlled study of reasoning scaling laws, training from scratch multiple hybrid-attention architectures of the same size (150M parameters) across three model classes (Mamba, Gated Linear Attention, Gated Delta Net) on a unified mathematical reasoning curriculum.
-Furthermore, we apply parallel test-time scaling methods via majority voting, and uncover a clear trend showing an improvement in reasoning performance as we increase the amount the amount of Attention layers in the architecture.
-To explain this trend, we analyze the models’ responses using llm-as-a-judge and categorize its errors into 8 distinct types inspired by taxonomies in math education, identifying associative recall as the primary error mode in attention-free architectures.
-As we move toward fully linear models without any attention layers, our findings establish a connection between the choice of architectural update rule and systematic failures on reasoning primitives such as state-tracking and associative memory.
+To investigate the effect of architectural choice on downstream reasoning performance, we conduct a controlled study of reasoning scaling laws, training from scratch multiple hybrid-attention architectures of the same size (150M and 500M parameters) across three model classes (Mamba, Gated Linear Attention, Gated Delta Net) on a unified mathematical reasoning curriculum.
+Furthermore, we apply parallel test-time scaling methods via majority voting, and discover a clear trend that the amount of Attention layers increases reasoning performance.
+To investigate this trend, we analyze the models’ responses using LLM-as-a-Judge and categorize reasoning errors into 8 distinct types inspired by taxonomies in math education, identifying in-context associative recall as the primary error mode in attention-free architectures.
+As we move toward fully linear models without any attention layers, our findings establish a connection between the choice of architectural update rule and systematic failures.
+In particular, we find that hybrid models with Gated Delta Net can match and even exceed the performance of pure Transformers on mathematical reasoning.
 We present a principled empirical study that informs the design and evaluation of next-generation hybrid reasoning models.

 Primary Area: foundation or frontier models, including LLMs